-We are pleased to provide our second-year TCFD report, which encompasses our recent efforts and successes.
-Below, you will note what's new and how this process aligns with our broader business objectives.
+Calendar year 2023 represents our third consecutive year of reporting and encompasses our most recent efforts and successes.
+Below, you will note what's changed and how this process aligns with our broader business objectives.

 What's new in this year's report